apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 ![$1](https://raw.githubusercontent.com/apifytech/actor-scraper/master/docs/img/inspect-data.webp)

-> It's obvious that all the information we set to scrape is available in this one data object, so you might already be wondering, can I just make one request to the store to get this JSON and then parse it out and be done with it in a single request?
+> It's obvious that all the information we set to scrape is available in this one data object, so you might already be wondering, can I make one request to the store to get this JSON and then parse it out and be done with it in a single request?
 Yes you can!
 And that's the power of clever page analysis.